 D’abord, tournez à gauche (First of all, take a left turn)

-It might be a small word, but it can make all the impact in the world.
-The term can be placed in such a way that it shows causation within a sentence.
+It may be small, but it can make all the difference in the world.
+This term can be placed in such a way that it implies causation within a sentence.

 Elle passait devant, donc je lui ai fais un signe (She passed by, so I waved her)